2025 FESTIVAL LINE-UP

 5:30pm - 6:45pm

-Location TBASandy Hackett, Guy Richards, and Jeff Capri bring their own stand-up followed by a Q&A panel filled with laughs and backstage stories.
-Sons of legends Buddy Hackett, Sal Richards, and Dick Capri, they share what it was like growing up with comedy royalty—from dinner table punchlines to Catskills hijinks.
+83 Canal StreetSandy Hackett and Jeff Capri bring their own stand-up followed by a Q&A panel filled with laughs and backstage stories.
+Sons of legends Buddy Hackett and Dick Capri, they share what it was like growing up with comedy royalty—from dinner table punchlines to Catskills hijinks.
 Hear how the Borscht Belt shaped their lives and careers in this heartfelt, hilarious tribute to family, legacy, and the golden age of American comedy.

 -